 Nighttime Legibility: 4/5

 Value for Money: 4/5

 Price: CHF 4600 / €4650 / $4700 (MSRP, version on rubber strap) / CHF 4800 / €4850 / $4900 (MSRP, version on stainless steel mesh bracelet)

 Movement: Caliber Eterna 3916A, in-house, 30 mm x 7.9 mm, maximum Variation between positions 20 seconds per day, Swiss Made

 Power reserve: 65 hours

-Movement decoration: Branded and mildly open-worked oscillating weight with circular Geneva stripes, blues screws, rhodium-plating
+Movement decoration: Branded and open-worked oscillating weight, circular Geneva stripes, blues screws, rhodium-plating

 Functions: Hours, minutes, seconds, date, co-axial chronograph, proprietary fast time zone switch-over mechanism

 Size: 45.00 mm (50.90 mm lug to lug)

 Strap: Black rubber strap with pin buckle in steel (ref.
 7718.104.22.1682) / Stainless steel mesh bracelet with folding clasp (ref.
 7722.214.171.1248)